Guides

 Flight & Transit passes

 A Flight or Transit type is appropriate for passes used with transit systems such as train tickets, airline boarding passes, and other types of transit.
 Typically, each pass corresponds to a single trip with a specific starting and ending point.
-It supports a logo, icon and footer as well as two primary fields and optionally header, secondary, auxiliary and back fields:
+It supports a logo, icon and footer as well as two primary fields, optional header fields, up to five secondary and auxiliary fields and back fields:

 Offer passes